 All coins weight 26.73g with 90% silver purity.
 They were issued in Proof and Brilliant Uncirculated finish.

 They will be presented in the order they were minted, but only one of each design.
 I will alternate the Proofs with the Brilliant Uncirculated.

-The reverse was designed and sculpted by Phebe Hemphill.
+The obverse was designed by Barbara Fox and engraved by Phebe Hemphill.